sonvir249/hideUknownTweets/README.md

 # hideUknownTweets

-This script is designed to be used on Twitter's homepage to hide tweets from accounts that the user don't follow.
+This script is designed to be used on Twitter's homepage to hide tweets from accounts that the user don't follow on scroll.

 ## Installation Instructions
 ### Chrome